History of the Internet: Internet Engineering Task Force

-Request for Comments
+RFCs

-Request for Comments (RFCs) are the main documentation for the work of the IAB, IESG, IETF, and IRTF.
-RFC 1, "Host Software", was written by Steve Crocker at UCLA in April 1969, well before the IETF was created.
-Originally they were technical memos documenting aspects of ARPANET development and were edited by Jon Postel, the first RFC Editor.
+RFCs are the main documentation for the work of the IAB, IESG, IETF, and IRTF.
+Originally intended as requests for comments, RFC 1, "Host Software", was written by Steve Crocker at UCLA in April 1969.
+These technical memos documented aspects of ARPANET development.
+They were edited by Jon Postel, the first RFC Editor.

 RFCs cover a wide range of information from proposed standards, draft standards, full standards, best practices, experimental protocols, history, and other informational topics.
 RFCs can be written by individuals or informal groups of individuals, but many are the product of a more formal Working Group.
 Drafts are submitted to the IESG either by individuals or by the Working Group Chair.
 An RFC Editor, appointed by the IAB, separate from IANA, and working in conjunction with the IESG, receives drafts from the IESG and edits, formats, and publishes them.
 Once an RFC is published, it is never revised.
 If the standard it describes changes or its information becomes obsolete, the revised standard or updated information will be re-published as a new RFC that "obsoletes" the original.

 The Internet Society

 The Internet Society (ISOC) is an international, nonprofit organization founded during 1992 "to assure the open development, evolution and use of the Internet for the benefit of all people throughout the world".
-With offices near Washington, DC, USA, and in Geneva, Switzerland, ISOC has a membership base comprising more than 80 organizational and more than 50,000 individual members.
+With offices near Washington, DC, US, and in Geneva, Switzerland, ISOC has a membership base comprising more than 80 organizational and more than 50,000 individual members.
 Members also form "chapters" based on either common geographical location or special interests.
 There are currently more than 90 chapters around the world.

 ISOC provides financial and organizational support to and promotes the work of the standards settings bodies for which it is the organizational home: the Internet Engineering Task Force (IETF), the Internet Architecture Board (IAB), the Internet Engineering Steering Group (IESG), and the Internet Research Task Force (IRTF).
 ISOC also promotes understanding and appreciation of the Internet model of open, transparent processes and consensus-based decision-making.